-The boundless nature of visualization studies at Texas A&M will be celebrated in a visually stunning, interactive exhibition staged daily, March 11–14 at South by Southwest, Austin’s giant annual convergence of festivals showcasing the interactive, film and music industries.
+The boundless nature of visualization studies at Texas A&M was celebrated in a visually stunning, interactive exhibition March 11–14 at South by Southwest, Austin’s giant annual convergence of festivals showcasing the interactive, film and music industries.

-“The Collision of Art & Technology,” an activation orchestrated by Department of Visualization students and faculty, will be one of several Aggie-centric SXSW Interactive events on tap at the Texas A&M House, headquartered March 10–14 at the Van Zandt Hotel, 605 Davis Street.
-A complete schedule of SXSW activations featuring transformative learning initiatives, discoveries and innovations at Texas A&M University can be found at the TAMU SXSW website.
+“The Collision of Art & Technology,” an activation orchestrated by Department of Visualization students and faculty, was one of several Aggie-centric SXSW Interactive events on tap at the Texas A&M House, headquartered March 10–14 at the Van Zandt Hotel in downtown Austin.

 "Visualization at Texas A&M is big and broad and that's what we want to show off at SXSW,” said Tim McLaughlin, visualization department head.
 “Our faculty and students explore, create, answer questions and solve problems across a wide range of fields.”